learn-co-curriculum/java-string-format/README.md

 - The **precision** specifier is usually used when the data type we are formatting is a `Float` and specifies how many decimal values should be printed.
-- Notice that the flat, width, and precision format specifiers are in brackets.
+- Notice that the flag, width, and precision specifiers are in brackets.
   These specifiers are optional whereas the `%` and the conversion character are required when formatting a `String`.